 To our new students, welcome to QUT; and to our old veterans, welcome back!
 I hope you’re as keen as I am to get back into uni life.
 Sadly, it’s my final year as a QUTie and I haven’t been coping too well with the idea of not being a uni student next year.
-2014 will definitely be the year of juggling grad applications with club events, so wish me luck.
+2015 will definitely be the year of juggling grad applications with club events, so wish me luck.
 I came straight out of high school into a law/business double degree and here I am five years later still at university living off of cheap food and even cheaper drinks.
-Seventeen year old me made a surprisingly good decision in choosing to come to QUT, and I hope you guys think so too when you’re in final year and look back on your time spent here.
+Seventeen year old me made a surprisingly good decision in choosing to come to QUT, and I hope you guys think so too when you’re in final year and look back on your time spent here. cool.

 As your Guild President, it’s my job to make sure that you guys are connected with the good times on campus so that you can get the full university experience; like Facebook for uni without all the stupid Farmville requests.
 Going to uni isn’t just about attending lectures and then leaving campus straight away.
 To get the most out of your time here I would recommend catching public transport in so that you can enjoy a beer between classes or stay to play a social sport without worrying about your parking expiring.